researchgate/react-intersection-observer/README.md

 #### Ealier Spec

 Earlier preview versions of [Edge](https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/12156111/) and prior to version 58 of [Chrome](https://bugs.chromium.org/p/chromium/issues/detail?id=713819#c8), the support for `isIntersecting` was lacking.
 This property was added to the spec later and both teams where unable to implement it earlier.

-If you are using the prop `onlyOnce` or you need this field within your IntersectionObserverEntry instances, you'll want to do some feature detection or follow some of the recipes provided in [this thread](https://github.com/WICG/IntersectionObserver/issues/211) beforehand.
+If you are using the prop `onlyOnce` or you need this field within your `IntersectionObserverEntry` instances, make sure to [require the version ^0.4.0](https://github.com/WICG/IntersectionObserver/commit/d4a699cc7a2d12e4e67cd6d1e748bed8bb6e3d8c).

 #### Performance issues